ComposableFi/composable/rfcs/0002-rent-deposit.md

 - All rent must be documented as part of pallets docuemntation.
 Alternative would be to have RPC API prefixed with `function-name/rent/` to return rent size in native currency for all extrinsics taking rent.
 - If rent can be really big, add additional paramter into extrinsic indicating maximal rent user eager to pay for getting storage place holder (similar to slippage).
 This also would be good indicator to discover rent based dispatchables.
 - Each pallet for each storage item has its own rent requirmenets, so if one pallet calls other pallet, 2 can take rent.
 So can so simplify can allow rent free call from one pallet to other.
+- Can implement taking, so returning back can be imlemented after some time.